ryanbas/red/README.md

 * python 3

 ## Usage
+Create a .secrets/user_agent.txt file to use as your user agent when accessing the api.
+Optionally, specify --user-agent on the command line.

 Run with ./red.py announcements to fetch the newest 100 posts from news and print the top 10 submitters.

 Replace announcements with the subreddit of your choosing.